Keyboard shortcuts

 ======= DHAT =========================================================================

-The problem here is, that the spawned thread is not included in the metrics.
-Looking at the output files of the dhat output in dh_view.html (heavily shortened to safe some space):
+The problem here is that the spawned thread is not included in the metrics.
+The DHAT output files shown in dh_view.html also do not show any threads because DHAT output files are sanitized by default.
+The output in this example is shortened to save space:

 Invocation {